 If you own property, does that mean you can do anything you like with it?
 In this lesson, you'll learn about what kinds of titles carry which kinds of rights.
 There's one type of title you'll want above all others, and you need to know about it long before you ever think about buying any real estate.
 You'll also look at what happens when two or more people own property together.
 This can get complicated, so the lesson will untangle who has the right to do what.

 Most people don't know anything about property boundaries until they see someone knocking down their back fence.
 In this lesson, you'll discover how to read and understand the different types of property descriptions, how to avoid disputes about them, and how to make this inside knowledge work for you.

-In Lesson 4, you'll learn about the basic contract requirements involved in selling property.
+In this lesson, you'll learn about the basic contract requirements involved in selling property.
 Don't worry, though—it's not just dry theory!
 The lesson will also introduce you to the typical people involved in a sale and walk you through the usual procedures.
 You'll then dive into a topic many people regard as a potential gold mine: foreclosures.
 The lesson will straighten out some common misconceptions and see just what's involved in bidding on foreclosed property.